wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 It seems undesirable that every handler implicitly handles the
-built-in `Switch` tag, so this should be opt-in by a mode flag on the
+built-in `$Switch` tag, so this should be opt-in by a mode flag on the
 resume instruction(s).

 ### Control/Prompt as an Alternative Basis